 City of Avalon - The City is responsible for all of the roads, structures, services and facilities within the town of Avalon, unless otherwise shown as a Catalina Island Company property.
 The City will be the clearinghouse and will drive the permitting process.
-The Catalina Island Chamber of Commerce & Visitors Bureau works with scouts and helps facilitate the permitting process for the City.
+The Catalina Island Chamber of Commerce & Visitors Bureau also known as LOve Catalina Island works with scouts and helps facilitate the permitting process for the City and Conservancy.
 The City of Avalon will also generate cost estimates for city services, sheriff services and other pertinent fees, where applicable.